galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

         │   pom.xml
 ```

-Within the parent project is a test bundle, `com.example.company.mytests.group1` that contains a test class, `sampletest.java`.
+Within the parent project is a test bundle called `com.example.company.mytests.group1` that contains a test class called `sampletest.java`.
 The parent project also contains an OBR module which creates a OBR that describes the test bundle within the parent project.

-The parent _pom.xml_ stores the build mechanisms for the parent project and any child projects (modules) will inherit these build mechanisms.
+The parent _pom.xml_ stores the build mechanisms for the parent project and any child projects (modules) inherit these build mechanisms.

 The following example is based on the naming convention ```com.example.company``` and uses the _SimBankIVT_ test code as the example test class.